 For the sake of demonstration and comparison we will describe a “use value” consisting of the current flowing through the wiring component according to the above equation, multiplied by the total time this current flows.
 We will refer to this use value as CTV, or “Current-Time-Value”.

 Playing an interconnect cable in an audio system for one week (168 hours) of continuous use would expose it to the following use value:

 168 hours x 0.0002 amperes = CTV of 0.0336

-The output signal includes a swept square wave calibrated from 0 DC to over 40KHz (plus harmonics).
+The output signal includes a swept square wave calibrated from 0 Hz to over 40KHz (plus harmonics into the megahertz region).
 Output voltage is 12 volts rms.
 The current through the wiring component is determined by the load at the input connector of the Cable Cooker.
 In the case of interconnect cables, the measured current is 120 milli-amperes.